 Blindfolds can be a very important thing to have in a child’s toy or play box.
 Children when the sense of sight becomes the more dominant sense, rely on that sense too much, and this is why blindfold games are very important to their development.

 Being blindfolded means that they have to use their other senses to discover the world around them.
 Blindfold games are also very important for balance and spatial awareness.

-Blindfold games are also very important for trust and teamwork and for “seeing” the world differently.
-One could also suggest that blindfolds can help for parent-child bonding as blindfold games are good for developing the sense of touch, which can help for enjoying a reassuring cuddle when upset.
+According to Blindfold Sensory Play, Blindfold games are also very important for trust and teamwork and for “seeing” the world differently.
+One could also suggest that blindfolds can help parent-child bonding as blindfold games are good for developing the sense of touch, which can help in enjoying a reassuring cuddle when upset.